 - Assess compliance with open Minor non-conformities from the previous audit (Assessment, annual audit). - Follow up on indicators evaluated as Compliance with observations or comments in the previous audit and review any improvement, progress or issues identified during the audit. - Assess continuous conformity for high-risk and key impact Indicators: - Risk: the possibility of non-compliance with respect to certain specific indicators due to inherent conditions of the operation.
-For example, if activities are carried out within protected areas or cultural heritage sites, the indicators related to these topics will most likely be subject to follow up and evaluation. - Impact: refers to quantitative indicators that must be continuously monitored and reported as they are key to demonstrate sustainable practices are in place and positive impacts on people, nature and the climate.
+For example, if activities are carried out within protected areas or cultural heritage sites, the indicators related to these topics will always be subject to evaluation. - Impact: refers to indicators that must be continuously monitored and reported as they represent sustainable practices that may have negative or positive impacts on people, nature and the climate.

-2.6 Supplementary requirements
+2.7 Supplementary requirements